Tuesday, May 15, 2007

 MISSIONARIES SENDING MISSIONARIES - More of what we're doing here:

 The week before the Outreach Teams left, the Crossroads families and students had their final dinner together.
 Because we have such an impact on the lives of their children, and also enable the parents to attend the training, we teachers and our spouses are always included in this special celebration.
-It was a moving time of testimonies and stories of God’s work in their lives, as well as samplings of so
+It was a moving time of testimonies and stories of God’s work in their lives, as well as samplings of songs prepared for the various countries.

 This photo is of the Grigg family, whose two youngest were some of Ginger’s students.